Roadmap

 Timeline Expectations

 Note: Each block is a fully-working product released independently.
-FT starts working as soon as the first product block is released, and each block expands the number of services FT offers.
+FT starts working as soon as the first product block is released, and each block adds more services to the FT offering.

 Brief Summaries